-Community Options is a national non-profit organization which provides housing and employment supports to individuals with intellectual and developmental disabilities.
+Community Options is a national non-profit organization which develops housing and employment supports to individuals with intellectual and developmental disabilities.
 The operation was founded by its President & CEO, Robert Stack, in 1989.
-The organization serves over 2,000 individuals nationally, many of whom previously resided in state run institutions or aged out of school based support programs.
-Its services span 41 locations throughout 11 states and maintains its headquarters in Princeton, NJ.
+The organization supports over 5,000 individuals nationally, many of whom previously resided in state-run institutions or aged out of school based support programs.
+Its services span over 50 locations throughout 12 states and maintains its headquarters in Princeton, NJ.

 Community Options’ mission is to develop housing and employment supports for persons with disabilities.

 Community Options believes people with disabilities should live in the community in homes that meet their individual needs rather than be placed in segregated settings such as state schools, supported living centers, institutions or nursing homes.